⚠️ Updated dates!

 Voting will be determined by social media engagement to drive traffic to the school's commitment to sustainability.

-• Criteria: The toter with the most "Likes" and "Shares" on the official post by 5:00 PM on April 21st.
+• Criteria: The toter with the most “Likes” and “Shares” on the official post by the end of the voting period (April 27).

 • Judges Choice: Fertile Earth Worm Farm will select one "Creative Innovation" winner based on artistic merit and adherence to the theme.